New Hampshire Models and Innovations

 - Intervention: Project ENABLE consists of: 1) an initial in-person palliative care consultation with a specialty-trained provider and 2) a semi-structured series of weekly, phone-delivered, nurse-led coaching sessions designed to help patients and their caregivers enhance their problem-solving, symptom management, and coping skills.

-- Results: Patients and caregivers report lower rates of depression and burden along with higher quality of life.
+- Results: Patients and caregivers report higher quality of life and lower rates of depression and (caregiver) burden.

 Other Project Examples